 - A strong opening with 2-3 sentences about the role itself.
 Explain it in a concise way that speaks to the broader meaning and purpose of the job.

 - Then, move into WHY a candidate should join your company.
 Skip the corporate jargon and go straight into your employee value proposition and core brand values.

 - A short, bulleted list of key duties and responsibilities and minimum qualifications.
 Target 5-7 bullets.

 - Bring it to a close with a longer explanation of the company, what you do and why it matters and end with a strong call to action to encourage the viewer to hit that big, shiny apply button.

 Additionally, consider some visual cues to freshen up your job descriptions too.

 A job title is not the place to get cute.
 Stick to the standard, widely-known way to refer to the job.
 Remember, it has to show up in a search result, and I don’t know any candidate who searches for “Senior Road Warrior Sales God” (yes, I’ve seen that).
 Listed are a couple of things that can one can employ to improve SEO.

-There is some debate to the appropriate length of a job description, but for most jobs, I recommend short and sweet.
+There is some debate about the appropriate length of a job description, but for most jobs, short and sweet is recommended.
 Keep it between 500-700 words.

 Stay true to your brand voice and understand, once again, your goals.
 You want to put your employer brand front and center, so recognize you’re speaking to a person who’s interested in a new career.
 Inform them what it’s like to work @ ABC company and inspire them to join the team.
 Remember, there are tools out there that can help evaluate your language choice from a diversity perspective, as well as overall grammar and word usage, so utilize them.